 Organisations from the APLE Collective took part in this monumental day last year both locally and nationally

 October 17th marks the International Day for the Eradication of Poverty.
-The APLE Collective documented the solidarity shown for this monumental day by lighting up the UK map with activities that took place all across the country to commemorate IDEP 2019.
-Whether you hosted an event in your local community, held a minute silence for lives lost or supported the day on your social media accounts, we want to say a massive well done for getting involved and highlighting the importance of IDEP-
+The APLE Collective are documenting the solidarity shown for this monumental day by lighting up the UK map with activities that are happening all across the country to commemorate IDEP 2020.

 As organisations with lived experience of poverty, we the APLE Collective are working to tackle poverty across the UK.